HMS Begonia (K66): Royal Navy

 After working up, Begonia was assigned to the Western Approaches Escort Force for service as a convoy escort.
 In this role Begonia was engaged in all the duties performed by escort ships; protecting convoys, searching for and attacking U-boats which attacked ships in convoy, and rescuing survivors.

 During this period she fought in several convoy battles.
 In July 1941 Begonia was part of the force escorting OG 69, which saw seven ships sunk and one U-boat damaged off the coast of Portugal.
 In September 1941 Begonia was with HG 73, which lost nine ships and an escort in a ten-day running battle.

 During her twelve months service in the Battle of the Atlantic Begonia escorted 15 Atlantic and 8 Gibraltar convoys, assisting in the safe passage of over 800 ships, though some were subsequently lost.
 One of a group of corvettes transferred to the U.S. Navy under reverse Lend-Lease, she was commissioned as USS Impulse in March 1942.

 US Navy

 She was commissioned as USS Impulse at London on 16 March 1942.
-Impulse departed from Lisahally Co.
-Londonderry, Northern Ireland, on 15 April 1942 as a convoy escort.
+Impulse departed from Lisahally, County Londonderry, Northern Ireland, on 15 April 1942 as a convoy escort.
 Upon arrival at New York on 4 May, the ship steamed to Norfolk, Virginia, and began regular operations as a coastal escort ship from Norfolk to Key West.
 Impulse returned to New York on 25 August 1942 for duty protecting the important supply line between that port and Guantánamo Bay, Cuba.
 For the next three years she made repeated escort voyages to and from Cuba, effectively helping to counter the German U-boat menace.

 Impulse arrived at Boston on 6 July 1945 for return to the Royal Navy.
 She departed on 1 August and arrived Harwich, England, on 15 August.
 Decommissioned on 22 August 1945, the corvette was returned to the Royal Navy.